Sleeping in the hammock: Why the underquilt completes your equipment - The solution against cold nights

 With its special conical shape and adjustable head section, it is perfect for overnight stays in the hammock.

-- ๐๐๐ง๐จ๐๐ฉ๐๐ก๐: A lighter alternative to standard mummy sleeping bags, this sleeping quilt offers quick entry and exit and with a convertible footbox which helps keep the heat in
+- ๐๐๐ง๐จ๐๐ฉ๐๐ก๐: A lighter alternative to standard mummy bags, this sleeping quilt offers quick entry and exit and with a convertible footbox which helps keep the heat in

-- ๐๐๐๐๐ฉ๐ฌ๐๐๐๐๐ฉ & ๐พ๐ค๐ข๐ฅ๐๐๐ฉ: Weighs only 35oz (1000g), folds up small, about the size of a gallon jug, easy to put into your backpack and travel around, and spreads out 6.5ft by 2.8ft offering plenty of sleeping space
+- ๐๐๐๐๐ฉ๐ฌ๐๐๐๐๐ฉ & ๐พ๐ค๐ข๐ฅ๐๐๐ฉ: This backpacking quilt weighs only 35oz (1000g), folds up small, about the size of a gallon jug, easy to put into your backpack and travel around, and spreads out 6.5ft by 2.8ft offering plenty of sleeping space

 - ๐๐ฅ๐๐๐๐๐ก ๐ฟ๐๐จ๐๐๐ฃ: Hollowed back design for use with sleep mats for a perfect balance between down distribution and heat retention, a fantastic option for people who feel claustrophobic in sleeping bag

-- ๐๐๐ง๐ข: Stay toasty warm due to the baffled construction which provides a temperature rating down to 41ยฐF (5ยฐC), can also be used with a sleeping bag or underquilt, then you get a toasty winter sleeping system | Dimensions: 6.6ft *2.8ft (200cm *85cm)
+- ๐๐๐ง๐ข: Stay toasty warm due to the baffled construction which provides a temperature rating down to 41ยฐF (5ยฐC), can also be uses with a sleeping bag or underquilt, then you get a toasty winter sleeping system | Dimensions: 200cm *85cm (6.6ft *2.8ft)

 View ProductFurthermore, keep in mind that the "best" Underquilt heavily depends on your individual needs and preferences, including your budget, your preference for weight versus warmth, and so on.